mohdahsank001/AppScraper2.0/README.md

 - Fetched reviews are produced as output - see file "OUTPUTFILEAPPS.txt"
 - Use list to upload all the app-names to the scraper function simultaneously.

-- Open folder runfile in the root folder (Edit these files if required)  :
+- Open folder "runfile" in the root folder (Edit these files if required)  :

 appstore.py - code to run fetch multiple entries OUTPUTFILEAPPS.txt - scraped data as a list produced in the .txt file.